Jeremiah 47:1-7

 When the Lord appoints judgment, even powerful cities and coastal nations cannot escape His sovereign decree.

-1 Yahweh’s word that came to Jeremiah the prophet concerning the Philistines, before Pharaoh struck Gaza.
+1 This is the word of the LORD that came to Jeremiah the prophet about the Philistines before Pharaoh struck down Gaza.

-4 because of the day that comes to destroy all the Philistines, to cut off from Tyre and Sidon every helper who remains; for Yahweh will destroy the Philistines, the remnant of the isle of Caphtor.
+4 For the day has come to destroy all the Philistines, to cut off from Tyre and Sidon every remaining ally.
+Indeed, the LORD is about to destroy the Philistines, the remnant from the coasts of Caphtor.

 When the LORD appoints judgment, even powerful cities and coastal nations cannot escape His sovereign decree.